 Monarch butterflies do not have lungs and instead, breathe through tiny vents in the thorax.
 These amazing little creatures can also see UV lights as clear as day, that’s something we certainly cannot do.

-These butterflies actually store poison caused by consuming the leaves of milkweed plants during its larva stage.
+These butterflies actually store poison caused by consuming the leaves of milkweed plants during its larvae stage.
 They use this poison as a defense mechanism towards vertebrate predators.
 They’re as deadly as they are beautiful, in this case!

 Monarch butterflies are a truly beautiful species, and their presence can light up and garden.